Phoenix Rising Therapeutic Yoga Teacher Training

 We offer 3 Programs for Yoga Teacher Certification (Yoga Alliance Approved):

-All Yoga Teacher Certification Programs Start with Level 1 and Module A: Dual Process, followed by Module B: Themes.
+All Yoga Teacher Certification Programs Start with Phoenix Rising Essentials (Level 1) and Teacher Training Module A: Dual Process, followed by Teacher Training Module B: Themes.
 Modules A & B are always scheduled so that they may be taken as a unit.
 It is sometimes possible to take all three courses at one time.